 While specific protocols for ski resorts during the 2021/2022 season haven’t yet been announced, it’s likely that capacity will once again be limited.
 (This past winter, many resorts required advance reservations, and ski-in/ski-out hotel suites, condos, and private homes were in high demand.)
 If you’re thinking about a first-rate ski trip over the holidays, you’ll want to work with a specialist who will keep close tabs on all the guidelines as they are announced, and who can quickly make any necessary adjustments to your trip.
 Read ski trip reviews.

-From private beachfront villas to small boutique inns with open-air common areas to colonial haciendas that you can reserve for just your family, you’ll find an array of options in Mexico that allow for easy social distancing—as these travelers did last summer.
+From private beachfront villas to small boutique inns with open-air common areas to colonial haciendas that you can reserve for just your family, you’ll find an array of options in Mexico that allow for easy social distancing—as these travelers did.
 Many airlines are operating between the U.S. and Mexico, with no Covid-testing requirements.
 For east coasters, a quick flight to Cancun gives you entrée to the Riviera Maya and Tulum; west coasters will find nonstops to Cabo San Lucas (where migrating whales and whale sharks pass by every winter) and Puerto Vallarta, the latter a gateway to the top-notch resorts and private villas on the Punta de Mita peninsula.
 Beyond the beach, the freestanding suites in the Mayan forest at Chablé Yucatán allow for complete privacy.
 Read Mexico trip reviews.

 Belize’s Coral Reefs